anupriyachhabra/p5-vehicle-detection/README.md

 classifier using `LinearSVC.fit` method and then cross verified my results using `LinearSVC.score` method.
 I managed to get 94% accuracy.
 The code for this is in line 231 to 249 of file `search_classify.py`

+Also I have normalized the non-cars and cars features to zero mean and unit variance using `StandardScaler` method from `sklearn.preprocessing`.
+The code for this normalization is in line 221-225 of `search_classify.py`

 I then used all the hog channels for my image in `HLS` space and that improved the accuracy to 97% so I changed my code in hog to use
 `ALL` color channels